micromaomao/blog/content/ct/en.md

 	<div class="an-list-block"><tex>a_8</tex></div>
 </div>

-Now, as a client, all you currently have is the hash of the log.
-How can you verify that a certificate you received, <tex>a_k</tex>, is in the log?
-If the hash is a simple concatenation of <tex>a_1\ldots{}a_8</tex>, then you would need to get every <tex>a_n</tex>, find <tex>a_k</tex> in the list that you got, and hash the list to get the expected hash and compare with the hash you had earlier.
+And let's say we have a certificate that we want to verify.
+We ask the server, which tells us that the certificate is the third certificate in the list (<tex>a_3</tex>).
+If the hash is a simple concatenation of <tex>a_1\ldots{}a_8</tex>, then you would need to get every <tex>a_n</tex> other than <tex>a_3</tex>, compute the hash of the list, and compare with the hash you had earlier.
 Even though you do not care about any other certificates in the list, you still have to hash them since the hash is a concatenation.
 But, what if instead of concatenating every <tex>a_n</tex> together to get the hash, we split the list into two, hash the first half and second half separately, then "combine" the hash by hashing the concatenation of the two "sub-hash"?

 <style>
 .half-split-hash-demo {